Electric Interurban Railways Connect Cities

 The Visalia Electric Railroad, began providing interurban electric rail service in Tulare County in 1908 as a passenger carrier and fruit hauler serving the fruit growing area near the foothills on the eastern side of the Southern San Joaquin Valley, serving Visalia, Exeter and Lemon Cove.
 Visalia Electric service expanded over the years with additional stops, including Farmersville, Red Banks, Woodlake, Elderwood and Terminus Beach.

 The Central California Traction Company opened a line from Stockton to Lodi which began offering passenger service in September 1907, in direct competition with the Southern Pacific Railroad.
 The line was extended to Sacramento which opened for service in August 1910.
 Freight service began to be offered soon after completion of the line to Sacramento.
+In 1928, the railroad was sold by the original owners and was jointly purchased by the Atchison, Topeka and Santa Fe Railroad, the Southern Pacific Railroad and the Western Pacific Railroad.

 The Modesto Interurban Railway was incorporated in March 1909 to link Modesto with the Santa Fe Railway 5 miles to the east at Empire.
 The line opened in 1911.
 In November 1911 the Modesto & Empire Traction began leasing and operating the railway.
+Passenger service was the primary service when the line opened, but passenger service only lasted until 1917.
+Freight service continued, changing to diesel-only operation in March 1952.

 Interurban Electric Service in Southern California